Water Sentinels- Protecting Illinois' Waters

 The Water Sentinels program recruits and trains activists to test and assess their local waterways.
 We educate them with written materials, hold trainings, help them to acquire monitoring equipment and laboratory analysis resources, and teach them to compile inventories and evidence.

-Sierra Club's Water Sentinels are volunteers in communities across the state who regularly test their local rivers, lakes, and streams for pollution.
+Sierra Club's Water Sentinels volunteers are regularly testing local rivers, lakes, and streams in their communities across the state for pollution.
 When we find problems, we use the data we collect to call attention to them, and to devise solutions.
 When we find good water quality, we know we've found a resource worth protecting, and we work with local communities to ensure that clean water continues for the future.

 What our groups are doing:

 Every quarter the Valley of the Fox Group monitors tributaries to Fox River in Kane and Kendall counties for nutrient pollution (phosphates and nitrates) as well as pH and conductivity (a measure of the salts in the water).Our River Prairie Group routinely checks the levels of four chemical compounds (phosphate, nitrate, ammonia, chloride), temperature, pH, and in some areas, dissolved oxygen, radioactive isotopes, and mercury in streams in DuPage County.Eagle View Group Water Sentinels use four main indicators to determine stream health (dissolved oxygen, nitrate and phosphate concentrations and turbidity estimated as total suspended solids) in the Rock River watershed near the Quad Cities in Rock Island County.

 The Chicago Water Team advocates for, hold educational events about, and fosters the enjoyment of lakes, beaches and rivers in the Chicago Group region.
 They recently have been monitoring temperature, dissolved oxygen, phosphate and conductivity levels in the North Shore Channel of the Chicago River.